-SW: What is determined?
+SW: [What is determined?]

 RLS: A seed used to be anything up to one inch.
 Anything over one inch was a little neck.
 Anything up to, perhaps, one and a sixteenth - between one inch and one and a sixteenth was a little neck.
 Beyond one and a sixteenth was called a top neck.
-I'm taking a guess at this.
-Inch and a half was a cherrystone, and beyond that was a chowder.
-Now, what we've seen is that what we used to call cherrystone has now become a top neck.
-This is a very large clam.
-Generally used for baked clams.
-It just got all the good form.
+Beyond, I'll say - I'm taking a guess at this - inch and a half was a cherrystone, and beyond that was a chowder.
+Now, what we've seen is that what we used to call a cherrystone has now become a top neck.
+This is a very large clam, generally used for baked clams.
+It's just got all they're good for.
 You wouldn't want to eat that on a half shell.

-SW: Why has this gone in the market?
+SW: Why has this gone on?
+For the market?